 How well does it work for this purpose?

-Birth control that’s effective in the pregnancy prevention department is important, obvs.
+Finding a birth control that’s effective in the pregnancy prevention department is important, obvs.

 But if mood stability is your main goal, that’s something you need to consider and mention to your healthcare professional, since not all methods have the same effect.